aimeos/aimeos-docs/src/config/admin-jqadm/catalog.md

 within the administraiton interface.

-The names of the colums are in fact the search keys defined by the managers, e.g. "catalog.lists.status" for the status value.
+The names of the colums are in fact the search keys defined by the managers, e.g. "product.lists.status" for the status value.

 ## name